teeteeteeteetee/Requiem/README.md

 * no need to look up through discord dms / emails
 * ⛏️👻📕

-Use the `GUIDE.md` to get started.
+Scroll down to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>